pletcher/lumberjack/README.markdown

 #### Options
 - `children` (String; default: `'children'`): The name of subnodes in your tree
-    - The value of this property can be an object with your own custom indeces or a JavaScript Array; Lumberjack doesn't care
+    - The value of this property should be an `Array`; however, if you flatten and then rebuild your tree, it will be made into an `Array` for you.

 - `flat` (Boolean; default: `false`): If you pass a flat tree to the Tree constructor, mark this flag as `true` so the constructor can build the nested tree for you.
 (It takes as root the 0th item in the Object or Array that it receives.)